PostgREST/postgrest-docs/docs/admin.rst

 PGRST202
 ~~~~~~~~

-This may be caused by a :ref:`stale_function_signature`, if not, the function may not exist in the database.
+Caused by a :ref:`stale_function_signature`, otherwise the function may not exist in the database.

 .. _pgrst203:

 PGRST203
 ~~~~~~~~

-This is caused by requesting overloaded functions with the same name but different argument types, or using a POST verb to request an overloaded functions has one JSON type unnamed parameter.
-The solution to both is to rename the function or modify the argument names in the database.
+Caused by requesting overloaded functions with the same name but different argument types, or by using a ``POST`` verb to request overloaded functions with a ``JSON`` or ``JSONB`` type unnamed parameter.
+The solution to both is to rename the function or modify the argument names in the database for the first.

+.. _pgrst3**:

 Group 3 - JWT errors
 --------------------